 Trying to get pregnant?
-Ladies, here are 5 ways to naturally improve your fertility
+Here are 5 ways to naturally improve your fertility

 You live a healthy lifestyle, are ready to start a family, and desire healthy ways to improve fertility.
 Make sure you do everything you can to optimize your health naturally before getting pregnant.

-Underweight women don't fare well with fertility, either.
-The same study found that underweight women took four times as long to get pregnant as normal weight women.
+Women who are underweight don't fare well with fertility, either.
+The same study found that women who were underweight took four times as long to get pregnant as women considered to be at a normal weight.
 So, if you are underweight, achieving a healthy body weight is among the significant ways to improve fertility.
+Additionally, being underweight increases the chances of having a low birth weight baby and complications during and after labor.

 Seek your doctor's advice to decide on a target weight goal.
 Once you choose a target, keep track of things like your food, drink, exercise, water, supplements, etc. using an online tracker such as MyNetDiary.
 It's a streamlined way to track progress, monitor health parameters, and avoid nutrient gaps.